 - If you are using Rhythm, are all Individual Priorities linked to the proper Company Priorities they support?

 - Do we have enough energy (Individual Priorities) focused on the #1 Company Priority?

 - Does each Company Priority have enough Individual Priorities driving it to achieve Green?

 - Is the bulk of the team's energy (Individual Priorities) focused on the Company Priorities instead of on their Day Jobs?

 - If you are using Rhythm, look at your Company Energy Map to see this quickly.
 Is the team's energy deployed properly?

 - Do all Priorities have clear Red-Yellow-Green (RYG) success criteria that everyone agrees on?

 - Do all the Due Dates make sense on priorities that are dependent on each other?

 - Do all KPIs have the correct RYGs for the current quarter?

-- If you are using Rhythm, is each Priority ready to be statused in a meaningful way for your first Weekly Adjustment Meeting?
+- If you are using Rhythm, is each Priority ready to be statused in a meaningful way for your first weekly meeting?